An extension to the IEEE specifications allows Ethernet to use a low-cost Unshielded Twisted Pair (UTP) cable.

-The use of UTP for Ethernet at 10 Mbps is known as 10 BasebandT (10BT), indicating that it is specified for baseband communications (i.e. not modulated) at 10 Mbps using twisted pair cabling.
+The use of UTP for Ethernet at 10 Mbps is known as 10 BasebandT (10BT), indicating.
+This is specified for baseband communications (i.e. not modulated) at 10 Mbps using twisted pair cabling.

-The other end of a cable is connected to a 10BT hub.
-(Sometimes a patch panel is used to make wiring easy, this simply provides a direct electrical connection between two cable segments).
-The hub is a repeater with a number of 10BT ports.
-Some hubs (e.g. the one shown below) also have an Transceiver AUI port or 10B2 port to also allow connection to other media.
+A 10BT hub is a repeater with a number of 10BT ports.
+Some hubs (e.g. the one shown below) also have an Transceiver AUI port or 10B2 port that allows connection to other media.

 An installed UTP Category 5 cabling system may be used to support Fast Ethernet by simply changing the equipment installed at both ends of the cable.
 The enhanced specification of Cateogory 5e (a common standard for installation) also supports Gigabit Ethernet.
 A higher specification of cable, Category 6, is required for 10 Gigabit Ethernet.